axieinfinity/festival/component_export.md

 2. The component's values (usually options of its props) should be attached to the component (default export).
 3. The component's types and interfaces should use named export.

+For a code representation of these principles, see the [Conclusion](https://github.com/axieinfinity/festival/blob/master/component_export.md#conclusion) section.

 ## Expectations

 We prefer approaches that are: